Welcome to Pretty Presets & Actions! We're so glad you're here.

 Don't miss tomorrow's tutorial on Shutter Speed - another biggie!

 Make sure to read the rest of our series to help you Master Manual Mode.
-If you’ve missed any of the posts, you can read/review them at any time by clicking these links!
+If you’ve missed any of these posts, you can read/review them anytime by clicking these links!

 Day 1.
-7 Days to Mastering Manual Mode: Why Shoot in Manual Mode
+Why Shoot in Manual Mode

 Day 2.
 How to Use Your Camera's Light Meter